adamkurth/cxls_hitfinder/docs/report.md

 # ...
 ```

-The `pattern_sim` command is executed within the bottom half of `submit.sh`, with the following parameters:
+The `pattern_sim` command is executed within the bottom half of `submit.sh`, with the following command structure:

 ```bash
 pattern_sim -g $GEOM -p $CRYSTAL --number=$cores -o $job_name -i $INPUT -r -y $POINT_GROUP --min-size=$CRYSTAL_SIZE_MIN --max-size=$CRYSTAL_SIZE_MAX --spectrum=$SPECTRUM -s $SAMPLING --background=0 --beam-bandwidth=$BANDWIDTH --photon-energy=$PHOTON_ENERGY --nphotons=$N_PHOTONS --beam-radius=$BEAM_RADIUS
 ```

 The `pattern_sim` command generates the diffraction images based on the specified parameters, including the photon energy, crystal file, and geometry file.
-The resulting diffraction images are then stored and renamed appropriately for out uses.
-Note that at this stage, the outputted images are signal only, and will be stored in `images/peaks` after renaming the files.
+The resulting diffraction images are then stored and renamed appropriately for our uses.
+Note that at this stage, the outputted images are signal only, and will be stored in `images/peaks` after renaming the files to reflect the dataset's parameters.

 #### Data Preprocessing: